XanderXAJ/steam-deck-tips-and-tricks/src/tips-and-tricks/emulation.md

 ### EmuDeck Disadvantages vs. Manual Installation

 - EmuDeck works best when it manages everything.
+Its configuration is opinionated.
 If you want to make changes to the configuration, you might face an uphill battle in makiing changes to it -- and it might get reset whenever an update occurs.
     - This depends from emulator to emulator and how it stores its configuration.
 For example, without taking over all configuration yourself, it's reasonably simple to retain your customisations on RetroArch platforms [using content directory and game configuration overrides](https://docs.libretro.com/guides/overrides/).
-- Configuration provided is opinionated -- this is often

 ## Mixing and matching automatic and manual installation